RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

 There are two ways of skinning the mode selection.
-You can split it all up into their files or blank out 3 of them and use one for everything.
+You can split it all up into their files or blank out three of them and use one for everything.
+The four files are ``selection-osu-med``, ``selection-fruits-med``, ``selection-mania-med`` and ``selection-taiko-med``.
 I recommend using this template, made by [Galvit](https://osu.ppy.sh/users/7629682) if you plan to go with only one file.

 <details><summary>Image</summary>